Category: SEO Articles

 The quiz I thought was pretty simple.
 I guess if you’ve been in the business for a while you’re just familiar, but there were some tricky questions in there.
 There are also some that I considered more speculative rather than concrete answers, but knowing who Rand is, hearing him speak and reading his posts from time to time, I knew his answer if I was unsure.
 I guessed on a few, but guess it was my lucky day.

 It will take a while..
 I mean it’s SEVENTY FIVE QUESTIONS, but I think it’s good to see where you are with your knowledge and it even gives you the answers at the end and explains why they’re what they are.
+Do not use Searcharoo.com or any other SEO-related sites to find the answers while taking the quiz, you will only put yourself at a disadvantage practically.

 What did I score?
 Probably better than any score I ever made in college.
 So here is my badge with the whole post and link back to you Rand.